If you can’t stand the heat, there may be a health problem.

 At any given moment, you could be thrust into a life-saving predicament.
 The sun can be brutal.
 Heat stroke (also called sun stroke) is a serious medical condition.
 Though more likely to affect children and elderly, anyone can suffer the effects indoors or outside—particularly in very warm whether.

-Our bodys’ natural defense against overheating is perspiration—or thermoregulation through the integumentary system.
-However, overexertion or too much heat, either too quickly or over an extended period of time, may prevent our bodies from cooling.
+Our bodies’ natural defense against overheating is perspiration—or thermoregulation through the integumentary system.
+However, overexertion or too much heat, either too quickly or over an extended period of time, can prevent our bodies from cooling.
 As body temperature rises above 101° Fahrenheit (38.3° Celsius), delirium may set in.
 A body temperature over 104°F (40°C) triggers heat stroke or hyperthermia, with a likelihood of passing out.

 Young children, in particular, may have seizures since their body’s ability to regulate temperature is not fully developed and they have faster metabolisms than adults.
 Elderly are also common victims of dehydration because many may not retain fluids well.
 Serious heat strokes result in more than 600 deaths per year in the United States.